blockside/arduinomylog4/README.md

 1578 -------👉-------> is 15.78 °C

 Note: Scroll blockchain, like many other blockchains including Ethereum, uses an integer representation to handle data.
 This means that the numbers are represented without the decimal point.
+Once you have this information it is easy adaptation the data extracted from the blockchain by dividing it by 100 into the app or web page.

 * Monitor the data in a quick way: